glowkeeper/P3D/docs/labs/week5Session1.md

 _Figure 2: Fire in the Hole (Pot)!_

-The added exercise here is to play around with _all_ of the settings to see their effect!

 ## Crackle and Pop

 Below, you will add a simple attenuated 3D sound to the fire so that its volume increases and decreases as your FPC gets closer or moves further away.